InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 It took her until just recently to finally discard those notions and accept “real life.”

-We learn that her motivations for studying medicine are as follows:
+Her motivations for studying medicine are as follows:
   * She is a hypochondriac and is deathly afraid of something being wrong with her body.
 It became exhausting and expensive to go see medical professionals constantly, so she decided to learn how to diagnose and treat herself.